Charles Towl

 Charles has been published in the Trusts & Trustees journal and is a contributor to the LexisNexis Private Client Expert series.
 Charles has recently begun Trust Issues, a new article series for Chambers looking at common issues in trust litigation.
 You can find the first article in this series, which provides a comprehensive guide to making Beddoe Applications, here.

-During his pupillage, Charles has built experience across a range of property matters, including TOLATA claims, possession claims, boundary disputes, and adverse possession claims.
+Charles accepts instructions in all areas of property law, including proprietary estoppel.
+During his pupillage, Charles built experience across a range of property matters, including TOLATA claims, possession claims, boundary disputes, and adverse possession claims.

 Charles’ recent work in this area includes: